 Battery Storage

-The battery can gradually discharge if you store your vehicle for long periods without driving it.
+If you store your vehicle for long periods without driving it, the battery can gradually discharge.
 It’s important to disconnect it or use a battery maintainer to prevent excessive discharge while your car is in storage.
-Keep in mind that storing your vehicle for a long time in extreme temperatures can also affect your battery’s health.
+Keep in mind that storing your vehicle for a long time in extreme temperatures can also affect its health.

 Charging System Issues